antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 On Windows, for `FileStream` opened for asynchronous IO with buffering enabled, calls to `ReadAsync()` ([#16341](https://github.com/dotnet/runtime/issues/16341)) and `FlushAsync()` ([#27643](https://github.com/dotnet/runtime/issues/27643)) were performing **blocking** calls when they were filling or flushing the buffer.

-In order to fix that, we have introduced synchronization in [#48813](https://github.com/dotnet/runtime/pull/48813). **When buffering is enabled, all async operations are serialized**.
+In order to fix that, we introduced synchronization in [#48813](https://github.com/dotnet/runtime/pull/48813). **When buffering is enabled, all async operations are serialized**.

 This introduced the first breaking change: `FileStream.Position` is now updated **after** the asynchronous operation completes, not before the operation is started. `FileStream` has never been thread-safe, but for those of you who were starting multiple asynchronous operations and not awaiting them, you won't observe an updated `Position` before awaiting the operations (the order of the operations is not going to change).
 The recommended approach is to use the new APIs for Scatter/Gather IO.